Welcome to the WABL

 lab logo

 Biogeochemistry is, most simply, the exchange of energy and material between the living and non-living components of our world.
-This exchange takes place through air and the water.
+This exchange takes place through air, water and the soil.
 Much of the transformations are controlled by soil microbes, whose activity makes the world liveable for all other organisms, including humans.
 We research nature-based solutions to combat coastal land loss, improve water quality and decrease expressions of eutrophication.

 10 people smile and pose in a conference hall in front of research posters